The Center for Global Awareness Approach

 4. Balanced Views: Considering Multiple Sides

-Balance means having the right amount—not too much or too little—of any quality, resulting in harmony and steadiness.
+Balance means having the right amount—not too much or too little—resulting in harmony and steadiness.

 Balanced viewpoints are perspectives that fairly consider multiple sides of an issue rather than being one-sided or biased.
 They demonstrate careful thought, openness, and a willingness to weigh evidence, arguments, and diverse perspectives before reaching a conclusion.